yireo/yireo-slides/slides/yireo/downsizing-magento2.md

 # in technical numbers

 ---
-# Magento  of today
+# Magento core of today
 ~ 519 composer packages
-~ XYZ modules
+~ 347 modules
-~ XYZ lines of code
 ~ Numerous features that you might not need

+Numbers of Magento 2.4.0

 ---
 {state: main middle dark}